ballerina-platform/module-ballerinax-azure.eventhub/README.md

 This operation will return a ballerina error if the operation failed.

 ### Step 6: List event hubs
+You need to specify the event hub name as a parameter to get all the metadata associated with the specified event hubs in the namespace.
+Here we are getting all the metadata associated with the event hubs in the specified namespace.
 ```ballerina
     var listResult = managementClient->listEventHubs();
     if (listResult is error) {